SuxPorT/100-days-code-python-bootcamp/beginner/day-13/README.md

-# Day 13 - Beginner - Debugging: How to Find and Fix Errors in your Code
+# Day 13

+## Debugging: How to Find and Fix Errors in your Code